-Easter is two weeks away.
+Easter is less than three weeks away.
 Have you thought about preparing for Easter celebrations?

 We spend so much time preparing and celebrating Christmas that we often neglect Easter.
 Easter is the most important holiday Christians can celebrate.
 It’s the day Christ defeats death and offers each of us a way to heaven and God’s family.

 What can you do in your homeschool to prepare your family for an awesome Easter celebration?
-Besides the typical “dye Easter eggs” and “Easter egg hunt”.
-Before I share these ideas, I’ll remind you that I’m hosting a giveaway for #3 idea … Easter Skies of the Cross Bible Study.
-Enter to win at the end of this post.
+Besides the typical “dye Easter eggs” and “Easter egg hunt”, let’s try these Holy Week homeschool activities.

 Check out my 13 ideas in preparing for Easter … All photos are clickable to more details.